Apollo: When We Went to the Moon , chronicles the timeline from the...

 Food truck scene offers eclectic food offerings unique to Huntsville

-The Rocket City lives up to its name with a city full of research
+The Rocket City lives up to its name with research park and thriving STEM community

 Home to the second largest university-based research park in the United States and fourth largest globally, Huntsville’s Cummings Research Park is a quick five minute drive away from NASA’s Marshall Space Flight Center and merely a 30 minute drive from Decatur’s United Launch Alliance (ULA).
 To say that Huntsville and North Alabama play a major role in developing the next vehicles that will take humans to Mars and beyond couldn’t be more accurate.
 Today, Marshall employees are working on the Space Launch System, the United States’ next space vehicle, while ULA is working to provide reliable, cost-effective and quick access to space.